ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 }
 ```

-And then refer the packages from `nix-stable` or `nixpkgs-fd40cef8d` in your corresponding module, for example:
+And then refer the packages from `nix-stable` or `nixpkgs-fd40cef8d` in your corresponding sub module, a home manager's sub module as an example:

 ```nix
 {